JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-01-30-loinc_numeric_resolver_pipeline_en.md

 ## Description

-This pipeline extracts `TEST` entities and maps them to their correspondings Logical Observation Identifiers Names and Codes(LOINC) codes using `sbiobert_base_cased_mli` sentence embeddings.
+This pipeline extracts `TEST` entities and maps them to their corresponding Logical Observation Identifiers Names and Codes(LOINC) codes using `sbiobert_base_cased_mli` sentence embeddings.
 It is trained with the numeric LOINC codes, without the inclusion of LOINC “Document Ontology” codes starting with the letter “L”.
 It also provides the official resolution of the codes within the brackets.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>